Covid 19 coronavirus: Boris Johnson returns, warns UK of 'moment of maximum risk'

-A thinner-looking British Prime Minister Boris Johnson returned to work Monday after a bout with the coronavirus and warned strongly against easing the country's lockdown, even as other European nations and US states began lifting restrictions to get their economies going again.
+A thinner-looking British Prime Minister Boris Johnson returned to work Monday warning strongly against easing the country's lockdown, even as other European nations and US states began lifting restrictions to get their economies going again.

 READ MORE: